Residential Methodology

 = Tons Surplus * % Animal Feed

-= __residential_example_tons_animal_feed__ tons __residential_example_refed_food_category__ sent to animal feed
+= 7 tons Tomatoes sent to animal feed

-= __residential_example_tons_surplus__ tons __residential_example_refed_food_category__ surplus * __residential_example_percent_composted__% composted
+= 1,687 tons Tomatoes surplus * __residential_example_percent_composting__% composting

 Tons Sewer